- 2-1/2 cups all-purpose flour

 - Line unpricked pastry shells with a double thickness of heavy-duty foil.
 Bake at 400° for 12-15 minutes or until lightly browned.
 Cool on wire racks.

-- Spread evenly over hot filling, sealing edges to crust.
-Bake at 350° for 12-15 minutes or until the meringue is golden brown.
-Cool on a wire rack for 1 hour.
-Refrigerate for at least 3 hours before serving.
-Store leftovers in the refrigerator.
-Yield: 2 pies (8 servings each).
+- Pour warm filling into pastry shells; immediately spread with meringue, sealing edges to crusts.
+Sprinkle with additional coconut.
+Bake at 350° for 12-15 minutes or until meringue is golden.
+Cool on wire racks.
+Store in the refrigerator.
+Yield: 2 pies (6-8 servings each).

 "Filling tastes really good, sets up beautifully and and i would make again!
 I did not use the crust recipe as i was making tarts in pre-made shells.
 Meringue is awful!
 It is not near sweet enough and has no vanilla!!"